G-Horent/Kaggle_Kernelv2/README.md

-# Kaggle_Kernel

-## Ideas of improvements and developments

-### Kernels
+# Kaggle Challenge - Kernel Methods for Machine Learning 2023 (MVA)
+## Léo Buecher, Guillaume Horent

+### Implemented kernels (in kernel_class.py):

+- N-th order walk kernel
-- try random walk kernel
+- Random walk kernel
-- try WL subtree, shortest path
-- try RBF on features
+- RBF with hand-crafted features

-- (try shortest path ?)

-### Learning

-- SVC
+- Weisfeiler-Lehman Subtree Kernel

+### Implemented kernel method (see kernel_methods.py):

-- Logistic regression
+- Standard SVM
-- try PCA then classification (maybe bad idea)

-### Data

-- see whether we should remove some data from the training.
-(Particularly, see if there are problematic data in the test set.
-Try submissions with or without).

-### Other

-- look at the optional slides
+To reproduce the submission, launch the script <code> start.py </code> with the corresponding arguments (by default, reproduces the Weisfeiler-Lehman kernel with 3 iterations, and a regularization of 0.0001)